'Strong team - here we are': National lets rip at Labour

-"Strong team - here we are," said National's deputy leader Nicola Willis as she welcomed a handful of her caucus colleagues on to the stage at her party's conference in Christchurch.
+"Strong team - here we are," said National's deputy leader Nicola Willis as she welcomed a handful of her caucus colleagues onto the stage at her party's conference in Christchurch.

 The quip was a reference to the much-lampooned billboards used during the Party's 2020 election campaign.
 That year, the electorate clearly was not convinced by the "strong team" label (Labour even commissioned polling to prove it).
 This year, polls suggest the electorate is starting to look at the blue team again.